How does Brexit affect business?

 How Brexit will affect business depends on whether the United Kingdom (UK) leaves the European Union (EU) with a deal, or no deal.

-There will be no change to the rules covering our trade and investment, or people-to-people links with the UK and EU, while the UK remains a member of the EU.
+While the UK is in the "transition period", until the end of 2020, there will be no change to the rules covering our trade and investment, or people-to-people links with the UK and EU, while the UK remains a member of the EU.

 UK Government advice